auroral-ui/hexo-theme-aurora-docs/docs/guide/getting-started.md

 ---

+### Step 1 - Installing theme package

-- **Step 1**: In your console, go to the root directory of your Hexo project, then run the following command to install the theme:
+> **In your console, go to the root directory of your Hexo project, then run the following command to install the theme:**

 <CodeGroup>
   <CodeGroupItem title="YARN">